Alternative text should describe the visual content of the image.

 In spring, gently rake the grass with a spring-tined rake, taking care not to tear it.
 This removes winter debris and lifts grass and weed foliage for efficient cutting.
 Leave a pile to one side, for the birds to use to build their nests.

-Once the soil is warm, sow bare patches.
+Once the soil is warm, resow any bare patches.
 Fork the soil to break it up, then firm and level it before applying appropriate grass seed.
-Cover with fleece or polythene to keep the birds off and water regularly.
+Cover with fleece to keep the birds off and water regularly.

 Your first cut should not be too short.
 Especially if a sunny day leads to a night time frost.

-Throughout summer, leave the clippings every so often.
-As they decompose they release nitrogen, providing up to 30 per cent of the lawn's required nutrients, especially if you have clover growing amongst the grass.
+Throughout summer, leave the clippings on your grass every so often, making sure they're thinly spread.
+As they decompose they release nitrogen, providing up to 30% of the grass's required nutrients.
+This is particularly useful if you have clover growing among the blades.

 If cuttings are long, add them to the compost heap (alternating with layers of brown stuff, such as straw, paper, or cardboard, otherwise they go soggy.)
 Or use them as a mulch over damp soil around trees, fruit, vegetables and flowers.